 5. The PCF determines if existing PDU Sessions are potentially impacted by the AF request.
 For each of these PDU Sessions, the PCF updates the SMF with corresponding new policy information about the PDU Session by invoking Npcf_SMPolicyControl_UpdateNotify service operation as described in steps 5 and 6 in clause 4.16.5.

 If the AF request includes a notification reporting request for UP path change, the PCF includes in the PCC rule(s) the information required for reporting the event, including the Notification Target Address pointing to the NEF or AF and the Notification Correlation ID containing the AF Transaction Internal ID.

+If the AF request includes an EAS Correlation indication or indication of traffic correlation, PCF includes in the PCC rule(s) an EAS Correlation indication or indication of traffic correlation, and a Application ID corresponding to a set of UEs that AF request aims at.

+The PCF includes the Application ID into the PCC rule(s) if included into the traffic influence information in the UDR.
+The SMF may use the Application ID to correlate the EAS Deployment Information with the PCC Rule as described in TS 23.548 [130].
+If the SMF receives the list of DNAI(s) for the same application from the PCC rule and from EAS Deployment Information, the SMF ignores the configured list of DNAI(s) in the EAS Deployment Information.

+If the indication of the traffic correlation or EAS Correlation is set in the PCC rule that includes an Application ID, the SMF can use the Application ID to determine that the UE belongs to a set of UEs identified by the Application ID and the PDU Session needs to use a common EAS for the set of UEs.

 The PCF may, optionally, use service experience analytics per UP path, as defined in clause 6.4.3 of TS 23.288 [50], to provide an updated list of DNAI(s) to the SMF.

 6. When the updated policy information about the PDU Session is received from the PCF, the SMF may take appropriate actions to reconfigure the User plane of the PDU Session.
 The SMF may consider service experience analytics and/or DN Performance analytics per UP path (i.e. including UPF and/or DNAI and/or AS instance) as defined in clauses 6.4.3 and 6.14.3, respectively, of TS 23.288 [50] before taking such actions.
 Examples of actions are: